 (Siraj-Blatchford & Siraj-Blatchford, 2006, p.
 36)

-The ICT tools which follow enable you develop ICT capability as they are content-free and generic.
+The ICT tools that follow enable you to develop ICT capability as they are content-free and generic.
 The use of ICT in preschool can build on a child's home experiences of ICT by preschool teachers making instructional decisions that promote the development of ICT capability in preschool.